 EventResult all simulated results, for instance positions of all components, the path loss between components, the simulated antenna gains, the simulated vectors for dRSS and iRSS values etc… The EventResult holds data for any kind of scenario – i.e. Cellular victim and two generic interferers.

-List<Object> due to the general concept of the plugins it is always referenced on the method consistencyCheck and contains information about the actual link.
-As an EPP is not belong to a link it is not applicable to EPPs and therefore empty
+ConsistencyCheckContext List<Object> due to the general concept of the plugins it is always referenced on the method consistencyCheck and contains only the scenario.

 Input the parameters defined by the EPP and to be used by itself